 It doesn’t have to be used on Pinterest, you can use it for Instagram too.
 All you need to do is go to your blog post pin, copy the link of your blog post to Tailwind, choose a board or tribe you want to pin it to and schedule!
 That’s it!

-Check out my latest 2020 post on creating Pinterest board covers (on your phone)!
+Again, check out my latest 2020 post on creating Pinterest board covers (on your phone)!

 If you love new posts about self-care, productivity, blogging tips, and other lifestyle posts, then don’t forget to subscribe to my newsletter where you can get notified in your email inbox on Fridays (Aussie time).
 Follow my social media accounts if you haven’t already!